moorepants/moorepants.info/content/pages/about.rst

 I work at TU Delft in the BioMechanical Engineering Department and you can get a hold of me with regards to my business there and my academic life with this
-info:
+information:

 | Jason K. Moore
-| BioMechanical Engineering
+| BioMechanical Engineering Department
+| Faculty of Mechanical, Maritime and Materials Engineering (3mE)
 | Delft University of Technology
 | Mekelweg 2, NL 2628 CD Delft, The Netherlands
 | j.k.moore@tudelft.nl
+| Office Room #: 34 F-1-140
 |

 Contact me for personal communication at:

+- Email: moorepants@gmail.com
+- Skype: moorepants
-moorepants@gmail.com
+- Google Hangouts: moorepants@gmail.com

 If you would like to meet with me, my free time is shown on `my work calendar
 <work-calendar.html>`_.
 Please send me a request to meet by email with some